SuperOfficeDocs/superoffice-docs/docs/database/tables/prefdesc.md

 # PrefDesc Table (184)

 Preference description, drives the Preference GUI.
 Maintenance client - controls all preferences in SuperOffice.
+You find an overview off all standard preference on http;//techdoc.superoffice.com.
 May be used by third-party developers to add system preferences to be updated from SuperOffice Maintenance client, instead of ini-files.

 ## Fields